 I bought everything from Aldi as you can see below.
 However if I had even better extra virgin olive oil I would have used that.
 And when we get fresh garden tomatoes I will use those.

-Just know that you are keeping the skins on so grape or cherry tomatoes would give you more skins so they might not be a good idea.
+Just know that you are keeping the tomato skins on so grape or cherry tomatoes would give you more skins so they might not be a good idea.

 Step 2: Add a few cloves of garlic and drizzle the olive oil overtop.
 Season with salt and pepper and the Italian seasonings.
 Mix them well to make sure the oil and spices covers everything.

-Step 3: Roast them in a 375° oven for about an hour and they should look like this.
+Step 3: Roast them in a 375° oven for about an hour and they should look golden brown like this.
 Cooking times may vary so keep an eye on them to make sure they don’t burn.

 Step 5: Store in an airtight container or mason jar and use within a few days.
-This recipe made roughly 1 ½ cups of sauce.
+This recipe made roughly 1 ½ cups of flavorful sauce.
 You can add a little heat with hot pepper flakes or use fresh herbs if you wish too.
 Please scroll down to view and print the recipe card.

 Other recipes that use fresh tomatoes from the garden.

 I hope you give this roasted tomato sauce a try as it has such amazing flavors .
 Especially in the summer if you can your hands on some fresh garden tomatoes.
 It’s my favorite recipe to use them with.

 The nutritional information for ½ cup of sauce is 116 calories